Molly E. Briles

 Molly Briles is an associate with the firm who focuses her practice on Family Law, Civil and Domestic Relations Mediation, General Civil Litigation, and Appellate Advocacy.

-Because Molly recognizes that every family has distinct needs that are not always best served through litigation, she is passionate about finding individualized solutions for families outside of the court system whenever possible through peaceful negotiation and mediation.
+Because every family has distinct needs that are not always best served through litigation, Molly is passionate about finding individualized solutions for families outside of the court system whenever possible through peaceful negotiation and mediation.
 In those rare instances where settlement is not possible, however, Molly ensures that her clients are thoroughly informed about their rights and will advocate vigorously on their behalf.

-Molly earned her law degree in 2012 from the Indiana University Robert H. McKinney School of Law, where she graduated magna cum laude, served as the Executive Notes Editor for the Indiana Law Review, and earned the Norman Lefstein Award of Excellence for completing more than 200 pro bono hours.
-Molly also served as a legal writing tutor for the Dean’s Tutorial Society.
-Molly gained practical legal experience during law school by working part-time as a legal intern for U.S. Customs and Border Protection, a federal agency within the U.S. Department of Homeland Security, and by participating in the Civil Practice Clinic, a live-client clinic through which she was able to represent clients in various family law matters.
+Molly earned her law degree in 2012 from the Indiana University Robert H. McKinney School of Law, where she graduated magna cum laude, served as the Executive Notes Editor for the Indiana Law Review and legal writing tutor for the Dean’s Tutorial Society, and earned the Norman Lefstein Award of Excellence for completing more than 200 pro bono hours during her law school career.
+Molly also participated in the Civil Practice Clinic, a live-client clinic through which she was able to represent clients in various family law matters.
+Molly worked part-time as a legal intern for U.S. Customs and Border Protection, a federal agency within the U.S. Department of Homeland Security.